Davedude42/breadbot/README.md

 Sent each of these days at 11pm UTC.

 **Tuesday** - Debug message containing both upcoming messages sent to "Bot" chat.
-**Wedneday** - Lesson assignments.
+**Wednesday** - Lesson assignments.
 Not sent if second hour is not priesthood.
 **Friday** - Bread assignment.

 ## Dev Process